-Ischemic Stroke is a type of stroke that results when oxygen is lacking (Ischemia) in a portion of the Brain which is most often caused by a stoppage of blood flow.
+Ischemic Stroke is a particular type of stroke that results when oxygen is lacking (Ischemia) in a portion of the Brain.
+The lack of oxygen is most often caused by a stoppage of blood flow.

-The resulting injury in the brain can have significant problems with the function of several main organs and systems of the body.
+The stroke can lead to a significant brain injury depending on cause and severity.
+The result can be problems with brain function affecting several main organs and systems of the body.

-Stroke classification overall means that there is injury in the brain.
+Stroke classification indicates that there is an injury in the brain, but there are different stroke types.
 Ischemic Stroke is one category.
-The other classifications is called Hemorrhagic Stroke.
+The other type is Hemorrhagic Stroke.
 Hemorrhagic stroke often means that a brain bleed has occurred.

-A blockage in the blood vessels of the brain leads to the lack of oxygen.
+This type of stroke occurs where there is a blockage in the blood vessels of the brain leads to a lack of oxygen.
 In other words, it is similar to a heart attack but of the brain.
 Blood allows oxygen and nutrients to be brought to the tissue of the brain.
 This blockage could be from air, a clot, or something else.

 In normal situations, waste, carbon dioxide, and other items are taken away from the brain.
 When a stroke occurs, damage or ischemia to the brain can lead to loss of function and necrosis of the tissue of the brain due to cellular death.
 That means that those waste products cannot be easily removed for certain areas of the brain.
 Brain tissue death can ensue.